certat/citrix-logchecker/README.md

 A file with the global routing table as of 2023-10-27 is included in this repo.
 It needs to be decompressed.

 The logline prefixes can vary between different systems / log daemons.
-You might need to adapt the code at line ~110, by commenting / uncommenting adapting the patterns for timestamps.
+The code now tries to ignore line prefixes and matches on the Citrix supplied timestamps. (which apparently can vary by locale settings.)

 # Background and Algorithm